DanielRobinsonSoftware/movie-match-api/README.md

 ## 🤔 What is this?
 An API to support upcoming Movie Match applications
 - C# function app
-- Retrieves data from themoviedb.org
+- Retrieves data from the TMDB API
 - Hosted in Azure, deployed with Bicep IaC
 - CI/CD with GitHub actions